sorieder/sorieder.github.io/_pages/domar/screenings.md

 Concord Museum, Concord, MA.
 Co-sponsored by Facing History and Ourselves.

 **April 23, 2019**
-Granite State College, Concord, NH for the course: “Courage and Conscience During the Third Reich.”
+Granite State College, Concord, NH for the course: Courage and Conscience During the Third Reich.

 **March 26, 2019**
 Unitarian Universalist Congregation of the Eastern Slopes, Tamworth, NH